Lanyue

-The Lanyue (揽月 (lǎn yuè, embracing the moon)) lander, formerly known as the China crewed lunar surface lander (中国载人月面着陆器) or simply as the lunar surface lander (月面着陆器), is a spacecraft under development by the China Academy of Space Technology.
-The purpose of the lander is to carry two astronauts to the lunar surface and to return them to lunar orbit after a set period of time.
-The lander's initial lunar-landing attempt is envisioned to occur by 2030.
+The Lanyue (揽月 (lǎn yuè, embracing the Moon)), known during early development as the China crewed lunar surface lander, (Note: 中国载人月面着陆器) is a spacecraft under development by the China Academy of Space Technology (CAST) for China's crewed lunar missions.

+Astronauts will travel to low lunar orbit aboard the Mengzhou spacecraft, where they will dock with a waiting Lanyue, launched autonomously by a separate Long March 10 rocket.
+Two astronauts then will transfer to the empty lander and proceed to attempt a landing on the lunar surface; the lander will return the astronauts to low lunar orbit after a period of surface operations.
+The first lunar landing attempt is planned for before 2030.

+Lanyue consists of a propulsion stage and a landing and ascent stage; unlike the Apollo Lunar Module, Lanyue will jettison its propulsion stage prior to landing.

 Nomenclature

-The official names for both the crewed lunar lander and the next-generation crewed spacecraft, the Mengzhou (梦舟), were revealed by the China Manned Space Agency (CMSA) on 24 February 2024.
-One possible English translation for Lanyue is Embracing the Moon while the English translation for Mengzhou can be Vessel of Dreams or Dream Vessel.
+The spacecraft's name, Lanyue (lit. 'embracing the Moon'), derives from a line in Mao Zedong's 1965 poem "Climbing Jinggang Mountain", in which embracing the Moon is described as an aspiration.
+It's companion crewed spacecraft's name, Mengzhou (梦舟 (dream vessel)) references the goal of lunar exploration and has been associated with Xi Jinping's Chinese Dream concept.
+Commentators have described the pairing of references to Xi Jinping and Mao Zedong in the spacecraft names as symbolically linking the two leaders.
+The names were announced in February 2024 following a public naming competition.

 Overview

 Since at least August 2021, Western news media has reported that China's main spacecraft contractor was working on a human-rated landing system for lunar missions.
 On 12 July 2023, at the 9th China (International) Commercial Aerospace Forum in Wuhan, Hubei province, Zhang Hailian, a deputy chief designer with the CMSA, publicly introduced a preliminary plan to land two astronauts on the Moon by the year 2030.
 Under this plan, the astronauts will conduct scientific work upon landing on the Moon, including the collection of lunar rock and regolith samples.
 After a short stay on the lunar surface, they will carry the collected samples back into lunar orbit in their spacecraft and subsequently, to Earth.

-The preliminary plan describes a 'landing segment' that consists of a new lunar-lander attached to a propulsion stage which together are to be launched autonomously into a trans-lunar injection (TLI) orbit by the under-development Long March 10 rocket.
-The lander-propulsion stage arrangement is somewhat analogous to the lander-orbiter architecture of the 2020 Chang'e 5 and the 2024 Chang'e 6 robotic lunar sample-return missions; however, unlike the orbiters for the robotic missions, the propulsion stage for the crewed lander will descend from lunar orbit together with the lander rather than remaining in lunar orbit.
-(The propulsion stage will undergo a controlled impact landing on the Moon after it separates from the crewed lander during the final stages of the descent, while the lander itself will attempt a powered soft landing).
+The preliminary plan describes a 'landing segment' that consists of a new lunar-module attached to a propulsion-module which together are to be launched autonomously into a trans-lunar injection (TLI) orbit by the under-development Long March 10 rocket.
+The twin-module arrangement is somewhat analogous to the lander-orbiter architecture of the 2020 Chang'e 5 and the 2024 Chang'e 6 robotic lunar sample-return missions; however, unlike the orbiters for the robotic missions, the propulsion module for the overall spacecraft will descend from lunar orbit together with the crewed lunar module rather than remaining in lunar orbit.
+(The propulsion module will undergo a controlled impact landing on the Moon after it separates from the crewed lunar module during the final stages of the descent, while the crewed module itself makes a powered soft landing).